timescale/docs/mst/dblink-extension.md

 <highlight type="note">
-The details you need are available in the [MST portal](https://portal.managed.timescale.com) service `Overview` tab or use the `avn service get` command if you installed Aiven client.
+The details you need are available in the [MST portal](https://portal.managed.timescale.com) service `Overview` tab.
+Alternatively, you can use the `avn service get` command in the Aiven client.
 </highlight>